Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

 These may happen anytime during a case, but many occur after the discovery is complete.

-A trial or hearing is the main event of the dispute.
-At this stage, the parties will present their evidence and witnesses, and the court will determine the outcome of the claims made during the pleadings.
+At this stage, the parties present their evidence and witnesses, and the court determines the outcome of the claims made during the pleadings.

 Either party will attempt to convince the court to favor them based on the evidence provided.